minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 - EBS Encryption leverages keys from KMS (AES-256)
 - Copying an unencrypted snapshot allows encryption
 - Snapshots of encrypted volumes are encrypted

+---

+Encryption: encrypt an unencrypted EBS volume

+- Create an EBS snapshot of the volume
+- Encrypt the EBS snapshot ( using copy )
+- Create new ebs volume from